 If you are not sure about it, ask your client before using the text.

-In some cases, deleting or just replacing any identifying information can be enough to get approval from the client.
+In some cases, deleting or just replacing any identifying information (company name, project titles, etc.) can be enough to get approval from the client.

 This might be one of the most challenging parts of building a translator’s portfolio.

 Of course, the selected samples shall represent the best works you’re really proud of.

 In addition, portfolio works shall have positive feedback from your clients.